gsmark36/mfif-laplacian-pyramid/README.md

-# Multi-focus image fusion method based on Laplacian pyramid
+# Multi-focus image fusion based on Laplacian pyramid
 The algorithm follows the steps:
 •	Decompose two input images into Laplacian pyramids.
 •	Generate the top level of fused pyramid by maximum region information rule.